 - Comfortable (private villa, spa, guided day trips) — USD $100–150 per person per day

-For a 7-day trip with a couple of day trips built in, a budget of USD $600–700 per person covers most of what Kuta has to offer without constantly watching your wallet.
-Bring a bit more than you think you need — running out of IDR on a Sunday evening when money changers are closed is a situation worth avoiding.
+For a 7-day trip with a couple of day trips built in, USD $600–700 per person covers most of what Kuta has to offer without constantly watching your wallet.
+Bring a bit more than you think you need.
+Running out of IDR on a Sunday evening when money changers are closed is a situation worth avoiding.

 Best Money Changers in Kuta: Andrew's Picks

-Having spent years in Kuta, I have sent hundreds of guests to exchange money.
-These are the ones I trust and regularly recommend.
-All of them hold the green PVA Berizin shield issued by Bank Indonesia — the official licence that confirms they operate legally.
+The two changers below are the ones I trust and regularly recommend to guests.
+Both hold the green PVA Berizin shield issued by Bank Indonesia, the official licence that confirms they operate legally.

 BMC Money Changer — PT Bali Maspintjinra Bank Indonesia Licensed